-In English Language we aim to encourage all students to be critical readers, thinkers and competent writers.
-Our students will learn how to communicate effectively.
-Through this subject, we encourage everyone to take their place in the world through the written and spoken word.
+The Edexcel GCSE English Language qualification aims to encourage all students to be critical thinkers and readers, and expressive writers and speakers.
+This qualification encourages and enables everyone to take their place in the modern world through the written and spoken word.

-In Literature we aim to encourage a love of books, plays and poetry.
-Pupils will analyse some great works of literature and their place in time.
+The Edexcel GCSE English Literature qualification aims to engender a love of novels, plays and poetry that are written in English.
+Pupils will enjoy and analyse great works of literature and consider social contexts and the role of these texts in literary history

-Pupils are encouraged to respond personally and critically to what they read.
+Success in this qualification requires pupils to respond personally and thoughtfully to what they read.